graphefruit/Beanconqueror/README.md

 - Nicola for giving the app a whole new design :)

 ## Getting the App
-The App is a crossplattform application, running on the ionic framework.
+The App is a cross platform application, running on the ionic framework.

 ### Android